jrnl-org/jrnl/docs/privacy-and-security.md

 With a sufficient power imbalance, someone may be able to force you to unencrypt it through non-technical means.

+## Saved Passwords

+When creating an encrypted journal, you'll be prompted as to whether or not you want to "store the password in your keychain."
+This keychain is accessed using the [Python keyring library](https://pypi.org/project/keyring/), which has different behavior depending on your operating system.

+In Windows, the keychain is the Windows Credential Manager (WCM), which can't be locked and can be accessed by any other application running under your username.
+If this is a concern for you, you may not want to store your password.

 ## Notice any other risks?

 Please let the maintainers know by [filing an issue on GitHub](https://github.com/jrnl-org/jrnl/issues).